Lifetimes and Scopes

 Singleton

 One instance for the full application lifetime.
-This is the default for both ProvideConstructor and the helper functions.
+This is the default lifecycle.

 return NewDatabase("postgres://localhost:5432/app"), nil